The Story Behind Super Bowl Grass

 What Happens to the Grass After the Game?

-It would be a shame to think that over 2 acres of glorious grass would be torn out and trashed after being run around on for just a few hours.
+It would be a shame to think that over 2 acres of turf would be torn out and trashed after being run around on for just a few hours.

-Sure, that grass gets a good pounding from the 22 roughly 250-pound men pummeling it for four hours (not to mention the half-time show stages and props), but tough turf was made for that, right?
+Sure, that surface gets a good pounding from the 22 roughly 250-pound men pummeling it for four hours (not to mention the half-time show stages and props), but tough turf was made for that, right?
+After all, it has at least an 8-year lifespan.

 Natural Turf is Preferred by Players

-Even with hiccups like last year’s slippery grass, natural turf is still popular among football teams and stadiums.
+Even with hiccups like Super Bowl 2023’s slippery grass, natural turf is still popular among football teams and stadiums.
 Currently, NFL’s stadiums are split evenly between grass and artificial turf, and two use a hybrid version.

 The jury is out on whether natural grass or artificial turf is better –– there’s a lot to consider.
 Maintenance, durability, injuries, and cost are only a few of the factors that go into making the decision.
-The NFL Players Association surveyed its players ahead of this year’s big game and found 92% prefer to play on Mother Nature’s grass.
+The NFL Players Association surveyed its players a year ago and found 92% prefer to play on Mother Nature’s grass.

 Alissa Cassidy